TheFebrin/Deep-Learning-Project-Instance-Segmentation/README.md

 ## Folder structure

 ```
-├──  base
+├──  /base
 │   ├── base_model.py     - this file contains the abstract class of the model.
 │   └── base_train.py     - this file contains the abstract class of the trainer.
 │
 │
-├── model               - this folder contains any model of your project.
+├── /model                 - this folder contains any model of your project.
 │   └── example_model.py
 │
 │
-├── trainer             - this folder contains trainers of your project.
+├── /trainer               - this folder contains trainers of your project.
 │   └── example_trainer.py
 │
-├──  mains              - here's the main(s) of your project (you may need more than one main).
+├──  /mains                - the main(s) of your project (you may need more than one main).
-│    └── example_main.py  - here's an example of main that is responsible for the whole pipeline.
+│    └── example_main.py  - example of main that is responsible for the whole pipeline.
 │
-├──  data _loader
+├──  /data _loader
-│    └── data_generator.py  - here's the data_generator that is responsible for all data handling.
+│    └── data_generator.py - data_generator that is responsible for all data handling.
 │
+├──  /dataset               - things related to the dataset
+│    ├── /train            - train datapoints and labels
+│    ├── /test             - test datapoints and labels
+│    ├── /valid            - valid datapoints and labels
+│    └── divide_dataset.py - script that divides the dataset into /train/test/valid
+│
-└── utils
+└── /utils
      ├── logger.py
      └── any_other_utils_you_need